Proof of some Littlewood identities conjectured by Lee, Rains and Warnaar: Partitions and ( )-symmetric functions

 is the Young diagram of $(6,4,3,1)$.
 The conjugate of a partition, written $\la'$, is obtained by reflecting the Young diagram in the main diagonal, so that $(6,4,3,1)'=(4,3,3,2,1,1)$.
 The arm and leg lengths of a square $s=(i,j)\in\la$ are given by

-which is the number of boxes strictly to the right or below $s$ respectively.
+which are the number of boxes strictly to the right and below $s$ respectively.
 The hook length is the sum of these including $s$ itself, so that $h(s):=a(s)+l(s)+1$.
-Using the same example as above,
+Using the same example as above, in the Young diagram

-where we have marked the square $s=(2,2)$ with $a(s)=1$, $l(s)=2$ and $h(s)=4$.
+we have labelled the square $s=(2,2)$ so that $a(s)=2$, $l(s)=1$ and $h(s)=4$.
 As in the introduction we denote the multiset of hook lengths of $\la$ by $\mathcal{H}_\la$.
-This is further refined as $\He{\la}$ and $\Ho{\la}$, the collection of hook lengths which are even or odd respectively.
+This is further refined as $\He{\la}$ and $\Ho{\la}$, the multisets of hook lengths which are even or odd, respectively.
 In terms of these we define the hook polynomials

 which are invariant under conjugation of $\la$.
 For $z\in\mathbb{C}$ we also need the content polynomials